🎮

 XF40H becomes much easier to judge once it is forced into the same room as R36H, U8, and RX6H.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 XF40H versus R36H is interesting because brand neighbor is the obvious angle.
-If XF40H feels almost right but not quite, R36H is the sort of nearby detour that can completely change the shortlist.
+R36H sits close enough to XF40H to make the comparison meaningful, but different enough to sharpen the buying decision.
 R36H is tracked around 38.0.
 Its overall rating is ⭐️⭐️⭐️⭐️½.
 XF40H versus U8 is interesting because brand neighbor is the obvious angle.
-U8 sits close enough to XF40H to make the comparison meaningful, but different enough to sharpen the buying decision.
+Compared with XF40H, U8 makes the more obvious play for readers who care about brand neighbor.
 U8 is tracked around 30.0.
 XF40H versus RX6H is interesting because brand neighbor is the obvious angle.
-More importantly, if XF40H feels almost right but not quite, RX6H is the sort of nearby detour that can completely change the shortlist.
+If XF40H feels almost right but not quite, RX6H is the sort of nearby detour that can completely change the shortlist.
 RX6H is tracked around 40.0.

 Comparison is the antidote to spec-sheet hypnosis.
 Once you stack the neighbors side by side, you stop asking which one is objectively best and start asking which one is best for your habits.